2016-2017 Undergraduate & Graduate Catalog

 Bachelor of Business Administration in Operations Management

 This major is designed to prepare a student in the technical and strategic aspects of producing goods and services.
 Operations management involves the application of managerial, quantitative, and computer skills to areas of lean, six-sigma, ERP, inventory management, forecasting and scheduling, with the goal of giving students the tools to effectively manage service and manufacturing operations.
-SAP, the enterprise resource planning (ERP) software, is integrated into the majority of the operations management courses.
+SAP, the enterprise resource planning (ERP) software, and other software packages, are integrated into the majority of the operations management courses.

 Requirements for the B.B.A.

 All business core courses acquaint you with various fields in business and help you learn to communicate, to interact, and to assume responsible positions in your chosen field.